PLP-MERN-Stack-Development/week-8-capstone_-koscark/README.md

 Middleware for logging (`logger.js`), validation (`validate.js`), and security (`security.js`) is implemented in `/backend/middleware`.
 Logging tracks API requests and responses, validation centralizes input checks, and security includes Helmet for HTTP headers and rate limiting to prevent abuse.

 ## Frontend Setup
 The frontend is set up in `/frontend` using React, Vite, and Tailwind CSS.
 Vite is configured to proxy API requests to the backend (`http://localhost:5000`).
-The setup is ready for building responsive UI components for the Landing, SignUp, LogIn, Forgot Password, and Dashboard pages.